Warning

 8.1 Humanitarian response

-There is a requirement for mine action in the immediate aftermath of armed conflict involving the use of explosive ordnance.
-Contamination usually poses an immediate risk to civilians, particularly refugees and internally displaced persons (IDPs) as well as individuals and organisations responsible for the delivery of humanitarian assistance.
+There is a requirement for mine action in the immediate aftermath of armed conflict involving the use of EO.
+Contamination usually poses an immediate risk to civilians, particularly refugees and internally displaced persons (IDPs) as well as individuals and organizations responsible for the delivery of humanitarian assistance.
 There is therefore a need for a coordinated international response.

-In these circumstances, mine action activities will normally prioritise activities to prevent civilian accidents from explosive ordnance.
-This stage will therefore involve risk education to communities and groups at risk, including members of the humanitarian community, rapid survey and data gathering regarding contamination and casualties, and clearance of explosive ordnance posing an immediate risk to civilians and humanitarian assistance.
-Every effort should be made to coordinate and prioritise mine action activities with the broader humanitarian response by national authorities and humanitarian community, and to incorporate conflict and gender sensitivity in all activities and operations.
+In these circumstances, mine action activities will normally prioritize activities to prevent civilian accidents from EO.
+This stage will therefore involve risk education to communities and groups at risk, including members of the humanitarian community, rapid survey and data gathering regarding contamination and casualties, and clearance of EO posing an immediate risk to civilians and humanitarian assistance.
+Every effort should be made to coordinate and prioritize mine action activities with the broader humanitarian response by national authorities and the humanitarian community, and to incorporate conflict and gender sensitivity in all activities and operations.

-Depending on the context, there may or may not be a NMAA and there may be limited or no centralised direction or coordination.
-In such circumstances, mine action organisations should draw on IMAS as far as possible, applying professional judgement.
-Particular emphasis should be given to the application of standards covering safety and occupational health, information on the location and impact of explosive ordnance contamination and casualties and information management.
+Depending on the context, there may or may not be a NMAA and there may be limited or no centralized direction or coordination.
+In such circumstances, mine action organizations should draw on IMAS as far as possible, applying professional judgement.
+Particular emphasis should be given to the application of standards covering safety and occupational health, information on the location and impact of EO contamination and casualties and information management.

 8.2 Immediate post-conflict clearance

-Humanitarian response, based on immediate humanitarian priorities, will normally be followed by a move to more systematic clearance of explosive ordnance.
+Humanitarian response, based on immediate humanitarian priorities, will normally be followed by a move to more systematic clearance of EO.
 Given the nature of many conflicts, this may take place alongside humanitarian operations conducted in other areas.
 There should be a growing emphasis on consistent and systematic operational implementation, quality assurance and information management.
-Prioritisation should also become more consistent and systematic, and ensure the full participation of women, girls, boys and men, and recognise and address their differing needs.
+Prioritization should also become more consistent and systematic, and ensure the full participation of women, girls, boys and men, and recognize and address their differing needs.

-A NMAA or interim mine action centre administered by the United Nations or other body may need to be established or reinforced, depending on the circumstances and needs of an affected state.
-Mine Action stakeholders shall make every effort to support the establishment of a recognised NMAA as soon as possible.
+A NMAA or interim mine action centre administered by the United Nations, or another body may need to be established or reinforced, depending on the circumstances and needs of an affected state.
+Mine action stakeholders shall make every effort to support the establishment of a recognized NMAA as soon as possible.
 This is likely to involve international cooperation and assistance from the international community, including:

-• The application of an accreditation system for mine action organisations.
+- The application of an accreditation system for mine action organizations.

-• The introduction or updating of management information system such as the Information Management System for Mine Action (IMSMA).
+- The introduction or updating of management information systems such as the Information Management System for Mine Action (IMSMA).

-International cooperation and assistance may be sought from and provided by States, international and regional organisations, the United Nations, Non-Governmental Organisations (NGOs) or commercial companies/contractors.
+International cooperation and assistance may be sought from and provided by States, international and regional organizations, the United Nations, non-governmental organizations (NGOs) or commercial companies/contractors.

 8.3 Systematic survey, clearance and mine action